 The forthcoming Eglinton Crosstown LRT is bringing with it a wave of high-rise housing development, and Leaside is where a fair share of it will land.
-As such, a planned 39-storey tower that has drawn in the likes of Elysium Investments, Terracap Management, and Trolleybus Urban Development will be in good company.
+That may include a planned 39-storey tower that has drawn in the likes of Elysium Investments, Terracap Management, and Trolleybus Urban Development.

 Elysium's team tells STOREYS that they are in the process of filing official plan, zoning by-law amendment, and site plan applications for the tower slated for 17-29 Glenavy Avenue, which is a half-acre, seven-parcel site just 100 metres away from the future Leaside LRT station.